-[Amendment to Capital Improvements Committee Bylaw adopted at the Special Town Meeting of January 25, 1993, approved by the Attorney General March 2, 1993, and posted according to law March 10, 1993, changed the word "Accountant" to "Finance Director" so that it reads:]
+[Amendment to Capital Improvements Committee Bylaw adopted at the Special Town Meeting of January 25, 1993, approved by the Attorney General March 2, 1993, and posted according to law March 10, 1993, changed the word "Accountant" to "Finance Director" so that it reads References to the Finance Director were replaced with reference to the Town Manager by Article 19 of the Annual Town Meeting held on April 30, 2018 approved by the Attorney General on August 29, 2018 and posted according to law on October 5, 2018]

 Section 1: The Board of Selectmen shall establish and appoint a committee to be known as the Capital Improvement Planning Committee, composed of one member of the Board of Selectmen, one member of the Finance Committee, and five at-large members.
 The representative from the Board shall be appointed by the Board for a one-year term.
 The Finance Committee shall appoint a representative to serve a one-year term.
-The five atlarge members are to serve a three year rotating term.
-The Finance Director shall be an ex-officio member without the right to vote.
+The five at-large members are to serve a three year rotating term.
+The Town Manager shall be an ex-officio member without the right to vote.
 The Committee shall choose its own officers.

-Section 2.
-The Committee shall study proposed capital projects involving the planning for and the improvement, preservation and creation of tangible assets and projects which 1) have useful life of at least five years; 2) cost over \$10,000 and or 3) for which the town is authorized to borrow funds.
+Section 2. {Amended by Article 16 of the Special Town Meeting held on October 16, 2016, which changed the amount of "\$10,000" to "\$20,000" which was approved by the Attorney General on September .7, 2017 and posted according to law on September 19, 2018) The Committee shall study proposed capital projects involving the planning for and the improvement, preservation and creation of tangible assets and projects which 1) have useful life of at least five years; 2) cost over \$20,000 and or 3) for which the town is authorized to borrow funds.
 Capital projects shall be submitted to the Capital Improvements Committee (CIC) at a date to be established by the Committee for consideration at the following Annual Town Meeting, or four months before a Special Town Meeting, except when emergency financing is necessitated by an accident, fire, judicial order or other similar special circumstances.
 All officers, Boards and committees, including the Selectmen and School Committee shall give to the CIC, on forms prepared by it, information concerning all anticipated capital projects requiring Town Meeting action during the next fiscal year and five ensuing years.
 The Committee shall consider the relative need: impact, timing and cost of these expenditures and the effect each will have on the financial position of the town.
 No appropriation shall be voted for a capital improvements requested by a department, board or commission unless the proposed capital improvement is considered in the Committee's report.
 The Committee shall not fail to report on any proposal that has been properly submitted.